zrdpsh/zrdpsh.github.io/index.md

 Hi there! 👋

-Code-crunching, bug-squashing, logic-minded wannabe Android tech guy.\
+Code-crunching, bug-squashing, logic-minded wannabe Android developer.
 Focused is on building functional apps that do what they’re supposed to.

 ## Skills